PieritoAlva95/acme-salary-calculator-ioet/README.md

 1. Open the repository in Visual Studio Code.
 2. Get Node.js dependencies in the current project.
 Then type in the terminal integrated `npm install`.
 Jest is already added in the dependencies in `package.json`.
 3. Run `npm test` to execute tests.

+## Developer's final comment <a name="comment"></a>

+First of all I would like to say that I had a lot of fun solving this exercise, as it allowed me to learn or remember some cool things about the JavaScript programming language.

+Besides, for me all this was very important, because thanks to this exercise I realized how the company works and not only that, but also the things that the developers do, and the other people who collaborate in the creation and development of the company's projects.
+It only remains for me to say thank you very much for this incredible experience and I hope to meet all your expectations.

+Thank you,

+Jean Pierre Alvarado.